twilightscapes/memegenes-old/src/content/posts/m-16-columbine.md

 ---
 template: blog-post
-title: My Last Bed
+title: Feel the power in your little hands
-slug: /mylastbed
+slug: /m-16-columbine
-date: 2023-02-02 15:43
+date: 2023-02-01 17:43
-description: When its that time and you want to go in compfort.
+description: Your classmates will all be jealous of you and your new M-16 Columbine!
 youtuber: ""
 youtuber2: ""
 youtubeshoworiginal: false